image-charts/documentation/docs/enterprise.md

 ---
 # Enterprise version

 This section is dedicated to the paying enterprise version.
-This plan use the same API but is **watermark free** and you can setup your **own sub-domain** for the perfect integration.
+This plan uses the same API but is **watermark free** and you can setup your **own sub-domain** for the perfect integration.

 Once subscribed to the enterprise plan you will receive an `account id` and a `secret key`.
 These two keys are mandatory to sign your request and remove the watermark.

 ## Remove Image-Charts watermark by signing URLs

 Signing request **must be done server-side** otherwise anyone will be able to reuse your `secret key`.
-Beside signing there are no other computation involved server-side.
+Beside signing there are no other computations involved server-side.
 Image-Charts is still the fastest option compared to server-side charts setup and generation.

 You will need to sign the url using `HMAC-SHA256` hash algorithm.
-Before hashing the URL add your account id inside it using the `&icac=YOUR_ACCOUNT_ID` parameter, then hash it and at the resulting hash in the `&ichm=GENERATED_HASH` query parameter.
+Before hashing the URL, add your account id inside it using the `&icac=YOUR_ACCOUNT_ID` parameter, then hash it and add the resulting hash in the `&ichm=GENERATED_HASH` query parameter.

 !!! tip "(easy) Prefer to not encode query parameters before computing the signature"
     In order to be easier to handle, **Image-Charts checks the signature for both encoded and decoded query params**.
 You do not need to worry about generating a string of the whole query with the right URL-safe characters anymore, if the basic query string check does not work, Image-Charts will also try to decode every query parameter pairs and then check the resulting query string against your signature (`ichm`).